S488U/qr_image_generator/README.md

 ## How to run:

 1. Open your Terminal.
+2. Git Clone the project: ` git clone https://github.com/S488U/qr_image_generator.git`
-2. First of all navigate the folder qr_image_generator.
+3. First of all open the folder qr_image_generator `cd qr_image_generator`
-3. run the command `npm install`
+4. run the command `npm install`
-4. To generate the Image: run the command, `node ./index.js`
+5. To generate the Image: run the command, `node ./index.js`
-5. It will ask you to enter the prompt.
+6. It will ask you to enter the prompt.
 Enter the full url of a website with `http` or `https`
-6. The generated Image will be stored inside the root folder.
+7. The generated Image will be stored inside the root folder.
 Named as `qr_img.png`

 #
 ## My Social Media: